brook-g/effective-octo-goggles/_posts/2023-12-03-Reinterpreting-YOLO.md

 ---
 layout: post
+subtitle: An exploration of fear of death
 ---

-## An exploration of fear of death

 > In the face of death, we are compelled to seek the essence of life.
 > — Unknown.